scottcc/fmdb/README.markdown

 >
 > Likewise, SQL `NULL` values should be inserted as `[NSNull null]`.
 For example, in the case of `comment` which might be `nil` (and is in this example), you can use the `comment ?: [NSNull null]` syntax, which will insert the string if `comment` is not `nil`, but will insert `[NSNull null]` if it is `nil`.

-In Swift, you would use `executeUpdate(values:)`, which not only is a concise Swift syntax, but also `throws` errors for proper Swift 2 error handling:
+In Swift, you would use `fmdb_executeUpdate(values:)`, which not only is a concise Swift syntax, but also `throws` errors for proper Swift 2 error handling:

 ```swift
 do {